Don Wright Faculty of Music: von Kuster Hall

 The von Kuster Recital Hall is a small, 232 seat performance hall located in the Music Building.
 The hall is primarily used as a venue for the performance of chamber music, small ensembles and recitals.
 The hall also is used as a recording venue.
 The hall is named after the first dean of the Faculty of Music, Clifford von Kuster.

-Studio 242
+Moscovich Recital Hall

-Studio 242 is a smaller scale hall used for recitals and classes, located in room 242 of the music building.
+Moscovich Recital Hall (formerly Studio 242) is a smaller scale hall used for recitals and classes, located in room 242 of the music building.
 It also serves as a smaller recording studio.

 Alumni Hall

 Alumni Hall was built as a multi-purpose hall in the late 1960s and is mainly used today for convocation ceremonies, basketball, volleyball and other indoor events.

 Prior to the renovation of the Paul Davenport Theatre, Western's symphony orchestra used the 2,300-seat auditorium as a performance space.